-BIBLICAL STUDIES MINOR
+BIBLICAL STUDIES MINOR (16 hours)

-• 16 hours from BIBL courses
+- RLGN 2150 - 13 hours from BIBL courses

 BIBL 2110, 2120, 2210, 2220 do not apply toward the minor.

 BIBLE AND RELIGION

 Courses in this major are drawn from the related areas of theology, Bible, and religion as students explore the biblical sources of Christian religion and its theology, practice, and relation to life and culture.
 This major is especially valuable for pre-seminary students.